Google Cloud Storage Destination

 - GCS credentials not configured: Credentials for the GCS destination cannot be found.
 Confirm that you’ve inputted GCS credentials into the destination settings.

 - Invalid GCS credentials: Credentials for the GCS destination are found, but they are not correctly formatted credentials.
 Re-enter a valid credential as a setting for the destination to work.

-- Unable to upload files: We are unable to upload files to GCS due to incorrect credentials (e.g., non-existent bucket), insufficient permissions, or a GCS error.
+- Unable to upload files: Segment can’t upload files to GCS due to incorrect credentials (for example, a non-existent bucket), insufficient permissions, or a GCS error.
 Confirm that credentials and permissions are set correctly.

 - Destination not found: There is no GCS destination connected to the source, and can be connected within the workspace overview page.